z2-2z/cheetah/README.md

 ## Benchmark
-On my `Intel(R) Core(TM) i5-10210U CPU @ 1.60GHz` I get the following results when measuring the overhead of the persistent loop:
+On my `Intel(R) Core(TM) i5-10210U CPU @ 1.60GHz` I get the following results when measuring the overhead of the following persistent loop implementations:

 ![](./results.png)

-The benchmark measures the `exec/sec` for empty persistent loops:
+The benchmark measures the `exec/sec` of targets with an empty persistent loop:
 ```c
 __AFL_INIT();
 while (__AFL_LOOP((unsigned int) 0xFFFFFFFF));